Using existing software#

 Here we find it’s detected both the system OpenSSL, along with a version

-lurking within Anaconda.
+lurking within miniforge.
 If you found it picked up a package you didn’t want

 it to use, you can use spack config edit packages